cs3216/cs3216.github.io/assignments/facebook.md

     much time between the mid-assignment milestone and the final submission.

--   A SQL schema (for Aspiration 5).
+-   A SQL schema (for Milestone 5).
 While your schema may change in the following week, we will grade the SQL schema here.
 Be sure to plan well.

--   Answers to the bonus aspirations (if you decide to attempt them.)
+-   Answers to the bonus milestones (if you decide to attempt them.)

 #### Final Submission (due Friday, 2 September 2016, 23:59):

--   Completion of all compulsory aspirations (up to Aspiration 14).
+-   Completion of all compulsory milestones (up to Milestone 14).
-    Submit your answers in a write-up and categorize your answers by the aspirations they belong to.
+    Submit your answers in a write-up and categorize your answers by the milestones they belong to.

 -   Another separate write-up pitching your application to the teaching staff, i.e. convince us that your application is so good that it